We will help eradicate digital poverty

 - Our suppliers work collaboratively with us to be a force for good

-Our priority is helping eradicate digital poverty in all countries we operate in.
-We support the Digital Poverty Alliance’s definition and consider digital poverty to be the inability to interact with the online world fully, when where and how an individual needs to.
+We are committed to helping eradicate digital poverty, in all countries we operate in.
+We support the Digital Poverty Alliance’s definition and consider digital poverty to be the inability to interact with the online world fully, when, where and how an individual needs to.

 Digital Poverty Alliance

-Read more in the DPA's One Year On Report on their website at https://digitalpovertyalliance.org/
+Read more about the DPA’s Charter for Digital Inclusion on their website at https://digitalpovertyalliance.org/charter-digital-inclusion/

 Tech4Families

 It’s never been more important to make sure families can get online.
 One way we’re doing this is to help families who need a laptop to get one.
-During the year funds collected from our stores in the UK have supported vulnerable families in need by providing life changing access to digital technology through Tech4Families.
+In December 2024 we celebrated 2 million individual customer donations to the DPA though Pennies since launching Tech4Families in May 2022.

-This year we raised over £244,000 through Pennies.
+Over the last three years of working together, we have raised over £750k through Pennies.
 10% of the donations made at the point of sale in Currys stores directly support Pennies to grow the microdonation movement, the remaining 90% funds Tech4Families.
+The scheme was shortlisted for The Responsible Retailer Award at the Retail Week Awards 2025 for the second year running.

 Find out more about Tech4Families, including how to apply, at https://digitalpovertyalliance.org/tech4families/